+Jeffrey Smith

-Jeffrey Smith James E West
+James E West

-Virginia Military Institute1
+Virginia Military Institute Baylor University

-1 We would like to thank Scott Seggerman, Andrew Smith and Vanessa Johnson from the Defense Manpower Data Center.
+&lt;sup>1 This article was completed under a Cooperative Research and Development Agreement with the US Air Force Academy.
+We would like to thank Scott Seggerman, Andrew Smith and Vanessa Johnson from the Defense Manpower Data Center.
 We could not have conducted this research without their support providing us with the data.